Aggressive, Compassionate, & Responsive Criminal Defense

 - The accused person’s speech patterns and behavior, as observed by the arresting officer;

-- The accused person’s performance on Standardized Field Sobriety Tests (click here to learn more about Standardized Field Sobriety Tests and how they work);
+- The accused person’s performance on Standardized Field Sobriety Tests;

-- The presence of controlled substance(s) in the person’s blood, as determined by chemical testing; OR
+- The presence of one or more controlled substances in the person’s blood, as determined by chemical testing; OR

 - The person’s refusal to submit to a blood test.